Wednesday, 13 November 2019

 Why was I blessed with music flora and a beauty so robust

-What justice taking a mere palm of dust to the ends of heaven
+Is it fair taking a mere palm of dust to the ends of heaven

 Only to bring it down stripping it of all its various beauties